I hope you’re excited because today I’m here to tell you about my number one time management strategy: time blocking.

 Are the emails piling up in your inbox?
 Do you have several voicemails waiting for your review?
 Do you need to clean up the kitchen or put away laundry?
 The 30-minute time block is perfect for these low-level tasks.

 You see, 30 minutes is long enough to get something significant accomplished, but it is short enough to really push you toward your goals.

-For example, when answering emails, it is easy to get long winded, or deliberate too long over the wording of message.
+For example, when answering emails, it is easy to get long-winded, or deliberate too long over the wording of the message.
 But if you’re racing the clock, you’re pushed to practice concise, direct writing that gets to the point quickly and efficiently.

 (Need more tips on tackling your inbox?
 Check out How to Write Clear and Efficient Emails in 8 Easy Steps here!)

 The 60-minute time block allows room for longer/more involved tasks.
 I don’t know about you, but it often takes me a bit of time to “get in the zone” when I’m working on a time intensive or complex project.
 If I use the 30-minute time block in these situations, I find myself stuck in that transition period without ever hitting my stride.

 The 60-minute time block, however, allows me to really sink my teeth into the project and make progress in my work.

 With both the 30 and 60 minute options, the process is simple; use the time block template to schedule your tasks in 30 or 60-minute sections throughout the day.
 Continue with the cycle of 30/60 minutes on – 10/15 minutes off, as it’s important to let your brain recharge.
 Go for a brisk walk, make a cup of tea, snuggle with your dog, whatever.
 Just make sure you don’t let that break extend past 15 minutes.